 OPTIONAL:

-Andrea Cupp: This technique can be used to study a variety of reproductive disorders, i.e., PCOS, since we can directly evaluate the ovarian microenvironment in vitro [1].
+Andrea Cupp: This technique can be used to study a variety of reproductive disorders that cause follicular arrest for example., Polycycstic ovary syndrome, since we can directly evaluate the ovarian microenvironment in vitro [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 4.3.